 So, picture a 12 year old allowed for the first time to spend the night at a friend’s house.
 As Mom pulls to the curb to drop me off and I open the car door, I hear: “Remember, you’re responsible for yourself.
-Make good decisions.”
+Make good choices.”

 Now, picture a 16 year old taking the car out on a Friday night for the first time and driving around friends who were still only 15.
 My key hits the house door and as it cracks to the outside air, electric with anticipated freedom: “Remember, you’re responsible for yourself.
-Make good decisions.”
+Make good choices.”

 Finally, picture an 18 year old taking his girlfriend to Senior Prom and with a curfew extension (past 12pm) for this special occasion.
 Tuxedo on, my Dad’s car key in hand, I make it as far as the sidewalk and hear: “Remember, you’re responsible for yourself.
-Make good decisions.”
+Make good choices.”